1. Accept or decline offer

 - Option 2: If the issuing Institution has a secure, standardised system for issuing electronic transcripts or secure online verification system, this can replace the transcripts sent directly to Università Cattolica by post.

-As a preliminary step to apply for a study visa in August, all admitted students need to submit a formal “Pre-enrolment request” to the Italian Consulate/Embassy of their jurisdiction (*) no later than mid-July.
-In a few countries, the Istituto Italiano di Cultura may be responsible to collect candidates’ pre-enrolment requests and documents on behalf of the Embassy.
+As a preliminary step to apply for a study visa, all admitted students need to submit a formal “Pre-enrolment request” to the Italian Consulate/Embassy of their jurisdiction (*).

 STEP 2 - Study Visa application

-If the previous step has been successful, you can submit an application for a long-term entry visa - “D” type – issued for study reasons (“Immatricolazione Università”) at the Italian Embassy/Consulate of your jurisdiction.
+If the previous step has been successful, you will receive a notification from UniversItaly and you can submit an application for a long-term entry visa - “D” type – issued for study reasons (“Immatricolazione Università”) at the Italian Embassy/Consulate of your jurisdiction.

 You will have to satisfy the following requirements: